HOUSE was born in May 1976 from the ashes of two local Guildford bands - ASYLUM and BACKHURST.

 The CD, aptly entitled 'Water Under The Bridge' was released in 1999.

-After a 13 year gap, the band performed together at bass player Tim Wheatley's 60th birthday bash on 1st May 2010.
-They enjoyed the experience so much that there are plans to do some 'proper' gigs in the Guildford / Godalming area over the latter part of 2010.
+After a long gap, the band performed together at bass player Tim Wheatley's 60th birthday bash on 1st May 2010, with the drumstool being filled again by Matt Wheatley, drummer with Cryin Out Loud.
+They enjoyed the experience so much that they decided to play some more, and returned with a much anticipated, sold out reunion gig at The Farncombe Cavern in April 2011.